Tyler-Keith-Thompson/aPrincipalEngineer/Content/blog/Automated-Testing-False-Negative-Rate.md

 ---
-date: 2022-07-19 1:30
+date: 2022-07-19 11:45
 description: Learn how to minimize false negative rates writing automated tests.
-Learn about the different processes and tools that can help with a low false negative rate.
+Learn about the different processes and tools that can help with a low false negative rates.
 tags: engineering, testing
 author: Tyler Thompson
 title: Automated Testing: False Negative Rate